Gumbo: Cajun vs. Creole gumbo

 Gumbo is typically divided into two varieties.
-Combinations traditionally common in New Orleans and southeastern Louisiana are known as "Creole" after the Louisiana Creole people, descendants of the area's French, Spanish, and African immigrants.
+Combinations traditionally common in New Orleans and southeastern Louisiana are known as "Creole" after the Louisiana Creole people, descendants of the area's French, Spanish, and Enslaved Africans.
 "Cajun" combinations were common in southwestern Louisiana, which was populated primarily by Cajuns, descendants of the French-speaking settlers expelled from Acadia (located within the modern-day Canadian provinces of Quebec, Nova Scotia, New Brunswick and Prince Edward Island) in the mid-18th century.

 Gumbo is usually identified by its dark roux, cooked until it is a color "a few shades from burning".
 The roux is used with okra or filé powder.
-Seafood is popular in gumbo the closer to the water the people are, but the southwestern areas of Louisiana often use fowl, such as chicken or duck, and sausage.
+Seafood is popular in gumbo the closer to the coast the people are, but the southwestern areas of Louisiana often use fowl, such as chicken or duck, and sausage.
 The fowl is generally not deboned, and onions, celery, and bell pepper are not strained out of the dish.
-Cajun gumbo is usually topped with parsley and green onions.
+Cajun gumbo is sometimes topped with parsley and green onions.

 Creole gumbo most often consists of seafood, tomatoes, and a thickener.
 Before the latter half of the 20th century, celery was rarely used in Creole gumbo.